VINX89/ComplexSystems/README.md

 # ComplexSystems
-Scripts for the simulation of complex system (random walk, Markov chains, Ising/Heisenberg model)
+Scripts for the simulation of complex systems (random walk, Markov chains, Ising/Heisenberg model)